ato/metactl/README.md

 ### Application defaults

-The application defaults are checked into version control in a top-level file `.metactl`.
-They are used for configuration common across all instances of an application such as entry points and defaults.
+A per-app config file is checked into version control as `.metactl`.
+It is used for configuration common across all instances of an application such as entry points and universal defaults.

 ```ini
 [env]